KDE/digikam-doc/image_editor/effects_tools.rst

 Emboss Image
 ------------

-The digiKam Emboss filter sculptures your image into 3-D as if it were stamped into wax.
+The digiKam Emboss filter sculptures your image into 3-D as if it was stamped into wax.

 The digiKam Emboss filter is a quick tool to render your images in a 3-D effect.
 It works particularly well on images with simple structure where color is not the most important content.
 The filter uses the difference between colors and luminosity to convert it into a grey, moon-like landscape lit from 10 o'clock.